grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### staring at dials: depth vs the tablemount)

-"OK," Percy said to herself, "The only thing that matters right now: how fast are we sinking?"
+"OK," Percy said to herself.
+"The only thing that matters right now: how fast are we sinking?"

-Figuring this out required nothing more than reading their fate from the wall of dials and gauges in front of them, with their spindly little black fingers all creeping slowly one way or another depending on what each particular gauge was tasked with monitoring.
-The individual parts the dials had to play all came together in a symphony that marked time towards some unknown end.
+Figuring this out required nothing more than reading their fate from the wall of dials and gauges in front of them, with their spindly little black fingers all creeping slowly one way or another, depending on what each was tasked with monitoring.
+The individual parts the dials had to play all came together in a symphony that marked time toward some unknown end.
 It could be their doom, as Bastian had been saying, but Percy preferred to leave the end result as an unknown.
-She just needed to know the _rate_ they were headed towards doom.
+She just needed to know the _rate_ at which they were headed toward it.

 Each gauge represented a variable in the equation that controlled whether they lived or died: speed, battery charge, battery drain rate, the status of the trim tanks, course, rudder, ship angle, dive plane angle...
 Every metric mattered, but as in every equation, some variables weighed more than others.
 The two that mattered most to Captain Percy were the depth-of-ship gauge --- which featured in most submarine maneuvers --- and the depth-under-keel, which told them how far below the ocean bottom was.
 It rarely factored into a submarine maneuver, at least in the deep ocean.

 The depth of the boat was slowly, slowly increasing.
-Percy stared at the black line of the needle on the dial, and willed it to stay still.
+Percy stared at the black line of the needle on the dial and willed it to stay still.
 She was pretty sure Gregory and Bastian were doing the same.
 But it never stopped its shaky wavering, and it persistently made gains towards the deep end of the dial.
-It had already crept three quarters of the way around --- on a dial that was graduated in such a way that the far end, where its tiny steel bounding needle poked up, was theoretically beyond the capabilities of what the boat could survive.
+It had already crept three quarters of the way around --- on a dial that was graduated in such a way that the far end, where its tiny steel bounding needle poked up, was theoretically deeper than the boat could survive.
 If the needle ever tapped that pin, no one would be alive to see it happen.

 They had watched the needle's traverse the way one might track a long journey on a map.
 It seemed they had traveled interminably far to get where they were now, and they looked back at the three quarters of the dial they had passed the way one remembers days and days on the road in a long cross-country journey.

 The even more critical gauge at the moment was that depth-under-keel gauge.
 The sonic instrumentation that fed that gauge had a limit to its sensitivity.
-It could show the depth of the bottom far beyond what the submarine was capable of, but nowhere near the actual depths of the deep ocean.
-At the far end of that dial, its bounding pin was labeled in an ancient sailing tradition: "Bottomless."
+It could show the depth of the bottom far beyond what the submarine was capable of reaching, but nowhere near the actual depths of the deep ocean.
+At the far end of that dial, the bounding pin of this gauge was labeled according to ancient sailing tradition: "Bottomless."

 And it did not matter that somewhere down there might be an actual bottom.
 For this sub, for their pursuing sub, for any submarine that Captain Percy had ever heard about, the deep ocean was in all practical ways a never-ending hole.
-Anyone who went down there would never find a bottom, and could never come back up.
-They each lived much of their submariner lives floating on delicate bubbles of gas over that dark hole that never ceased in its efforts to suck them down.
+Anyone who went down there would never find a bottom and could never come back up.
+They each lived much of their submariner lives floating on delicate bubbles of gas over that dark hole, which never ceased in its efforts to suck them down.
 The needle of the depth-under-keel dial had been pegged at "Bottomless" for days now as they had been crossing deep ocean.

-Hemi came up through the hatch into the control room with a clipboard and a pencil, and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
+Hemi came up into the control room with a clipboard and a pencil and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
 He jotted readings off the dials onto his clipboard.

 Captain Percy fished her hand around among the joists that supported the pressure hull wall, and found a rumpled pack of cigarillos.
 She shook one out and lit it.
 "Are we going to make it Hemi?"

-"It is razor work Sylvia.
+"It is razor work, Sylvia.
 Numbers slide past numbers, and a decimal point worth of difference changes our fate.
-And if the numbers _do_ work out in our favor, there is no way to say whether --- should your plan succeed initially --- it does not simply perpetrate the complete failure of the pressure hull and leave us permanently on the bottom regardless."
+And even if the numbers _do_ work out in our favor, there is no way to say whether --- should your plan succeed initially --- it simply perpetrates the complete failure of the pressure hull and leaves us permanently on the bottom regardless."

 Percy sucked slowly on her cigarillo as she parsed Hemi's assessment.
-"What you are really saying is that even though it looks fucking hopeless there is still a goddamn chance."
+"What you are really saying is that even though it looks fucking hopeless, there is still a goddamn chance."

 "There is distinctly a chance, Sylvia."